Real root finding for low rank linear matrices

-The goal of this paper is to design an efficient exact algorithm for solving the problem of computing at least one point in each connected component of the real algebraic set $\setD_r\cap \RR^n$.
+is called a determinantal variety.
+The goal of this paper is to design an efficient algorithm for {deciding the emptiness of $\setD_r \cap \RR^n$ and, if it is not empty, for computing at least one point in each connected component of $\setD_r\cap \RR^n$.}

-{By exact algorithm, we mean that we rely on multi-precision arithmetic; our output which encodes points whose coordinates are algebraic numbers is exact since it provides a rational parametrization with rational coefficients of those points.
-However, we allow probabilistic algorithms using on some random (i.e. generic) changes of variables.}

-{By efficient algorithm, we mean that the theoretical worst-case complexity should be well understood and controlled, improving the state-of-the-art in the field.
-In particular, our algorithm should perform significantly better than general-purpose symbolic computation available algorithms, and this should be evidenced by explicit, reproducible experiments.}